DATA-606-FALL-2022/TEAM_A/README.md

 ### DATASET:
 The dataset comprises data extracted from https://zenodo.org/record/3271522#.Yxg-FuxN2SV .This project aims to build an efficient web based prototype for users which can classify the propaganda based news and articles from the actual ones.

+### Primary Unit of Analysis:
+Propaganda based news detection and classification is one of the challenging task.
+<li>(1) Because it is written for a particular purpose and particular group of people and</li>
+<li>(2)Because of similar use of context and linguistic features written for normal news as well.
+To solve these problems, this project aims to build an efficient web application where user can do a check whether the article, news is based on propaganda or not.</li>